 Here is day three of our Bohol-Cebu tour.
 From Bohol, we ride the SuperCat ferry going to Cebu.
 It was a long one and half-hour shaky ride.
 We left the Tagbilaran seaport in Bohol in the afternoon.

 The whole travel was a bit scary because it was our first time riding a boat but to be fair, it is also exciting.
-The reason is we were able to ride different modes of transportation by air, land, and finally by sea.
+The reason is we were able to ride different modes of transportation which are by air, land, and finally by sea.

 We stay at the Mayflower Inn located in A. Villalon Drive East in Cebu City.
 We occupied a double room at that time.